-If you are successful in the first phase, we will invite you to our offices in Edinburgh for an interview with our Operations professionals.
-They will look at your application with you and discuss the academic and professional choices you have made so far.
-They will also ask you to answer competency-based questions that assess your abilities and experience.
+If you are successful in the first phase, we will invite you for an interview with our Operations professionals.
+We will look at your application with you and discuss the academic and professional choices you have made so far.
+We will also ask you to answer competency-based questions that assess your abilities and experience.

 By the time I finished my law degree, I knew that I didn’t want to work in the profession but I wasn’t sure what else I could do.
 While researching potential new areas I found out that Baillie Gifford offers summer placements open to any degree background.
 I was offered a placement in the Mandate Compliance department, which I thought would be an interesting opportunity to use my legal skills in a different way.

 It was good to be given the freedom to manage my own time on a project, but also have a supportive team around me who were always happy to answer any questions I had.
 I was also able to meet with lots of other departments that interact with the team, which was a great way to learn about the wider business.

 After I finished the placement in the summer, I joined the firm permanently in November 2015 within the Mandate Compliance team and have since moved to the Governance and Sustainability team.
 When I first started back, one of the things I noticed was that the team was using and referring to the document I created for my project!
 It was very satisfying to see that all my work was valued by experienced professionals.

 I was surprised by the culture at the firm.
 Everyone is really happy to spend time with you and impart knowledge.
 But also, even when I was on the placement, they were interested in finding out about me.
 The partnership structure of the firm makes a big difference, as you feel like everyone here has a vested interest in what they’re doing and wants to succeed.